Laravel-Backpack/pan-panel/README.md

 #### Filters

 Backpack provide some out-of-the-box filters.
 To use them you should have `backpack/pro` installed.
 If you don't have it installed, enabling them in the config file does not have any effect.

+## Credits

+Credits go to Nuno Maduro (the creator of PAN) and [Pedro Martins](https://github.com/pxpm), the Backpack core developer who created this package.

+## License

+This project was released under MIT License, so you can install it on top of any Backpack & Laravel project.
+Please see the license file for more information.